Monike123/Meteorite-Landing-Analysis/README.md

   - Pairplots to explore multivariate trends

 - Hypothesis Testing
-  - # 1) does Meteorites that Fell Have Different Mass From that have Found ?
-  - # 1) does Meteorites that Fell Have Different Mass From that have Found ?
+  - #### 1) does Meteorites that Fell Have Different Mass From that have Found ?
+  - There is a difference in mass between 'Fell' and 'Found'.
+  - #### 2)Has the average mass of meteorites changed over decades?
+  - Significant difference in mass distribution across decades

 - Feature engineering
   - Log transformation of mass for skew handling
   - Decade column for time analysis